-An offer funded by a hard money loan is much stronger and has a better chance of being accepted than an offer with a 10% or 20% down payment with conventional financing.
-Experienced real estate professionals know that hard money loans don’t encounter the same types of hiccups and problems that can occur with bank loans and end up killing deals and canceling escrows.
+An offer with hard money financing is much stronger and has a better chance of being accepted than an offer with a 10% or 20% down payment with conventional financing.
+Experienced real estate professionals understand that hard money loans don’t encounter the same types of hiccups and problems that can occur with bank loans that end up killing deals and canceling escrows.

 4. Negotiating a better purchase price on the property

 Even if there aren’t multiple bids on a property, offering a quick close through the use of a hard money loan puts the investor in a position of power and can help with negotiating a lower purchase price.
 A seller who needs to have their property sold quickly will be more likely to negotiate and give the hard money loan buyer a better deal.

 5. Not needing perfect credit scores or income history

 When applying for a bank loan, the borrower’s credit and income are two of the most important criteria.
 A poor credit score or lack of consistent income such as a W2 could prevent the bank from even considering the loan to begin with.

 Hard money lenders are equity based lenders which means they are primarily concerned with the value of the real estate that will secure the loan and less concerned with the credit and income of the borrower.
 This means that an investor with subprime credit scores or less than two years of income history with an employer can still qualify for a hard money loan.
 The requirements for hard money loans are far fewer than for conventional loans.

 6. Using leverage to do more deals

 Being able to pay for a property with cash has its benefits.
 A seller is more likely to accept a cash offer rather than an offer that is contingent on receiving financing from a bank.
 However, using leverage allows the real estate investor more flexibility to purchase more properties and complete more projects.
 This can be especially helpful when a real estate investor is fix and flipping multiple properties.